 This is a great recipe to go with the homemade sourdough start that I blogged about on Monday.
 We love baguettes in our family, actually love bread.
 Not to mention we

 are quite competitive.
 We had a bread baking competition back in January in

 search of who could make the best bread.
-I think Matt won with his Pumpernickel

-yeast and water in the stand mixer, stir until it looks blended.
+1. Start out by pouring the start, yeast and water in the stand mixer, stir until it looks blended.
 They start will begin to break up.
 In a separate bowl

 add both flours and salt whisk together and then add into the yeast mixture.